mcclaskey/batch_fslstats/README.md

 A dialogue box will now open and you will now need to select the .csv file you created in step 1.
 Select the file and press ok.

 Wait while the files are created.
 When it is done you will have a .csv file in the same directory as the input file.
-The output file's name will be prepended with the date/time and appended with '*_compiled'
+The output file's name will be prepended with the date/time and appended with '*_compiled'.

-# SETUP:
-Use these directions to set up the batch fslstats scripts on a new computer.
-This will step you through installing everything needed, so if you get to a part that isn’t necessary just skip it.
+# How to set up batch_fslstats on a new computer:
+This section will guide you through installing everything needed to run the scripts.

 ## A. Setup requirements
-* A Unix or Linux operating system, or a PC with WSL2
+* A Unix or Linux operating system, or a PC with WSL
-* The admin password to the computer
+* The admin password to the linux/unix machine
-* git
+  * If you are working on a WSL then you need the admin password to the WSL and not the PC (they may be different)
-* Familiarity with terminal commands, basic understanding of bashrc in linux, and very basic competency with a shell text editor
+* Basic familiarity with unix terminal commands such as `cd` and `mkdir`, basic understanding of bashrc in linux, and only very basic competency with a shell text editor
+  * These instructions attempt to cover everything possible but some limited experience with unix can help you if you run into problems
   * On unix/linux the `~` symbol means “home directory”.
-So if you see `~/.bashrc`, then the full path to that file is `/Users/USERNAME/.bashrc` on a mac or `/home/USERNAME/` on a linux
+So if you see `~/.bashrc`, then the full path to that file is `/Users/USERNAME/.bashrc` on a mac or `/home/USERNAME/.bashrc` on a linux

-> [!TIP]
-> Follow [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install git if you need it.
-In this example I am using an ubuntu in WSL so i just typed `sudo apt install git-all` in the WSL2 Ubuntu terminal and entered my password when prompted.

 ## B. Setup recommmendations
 * WSL2 on windows running Ubuntu